gumacahin/gumacahin.github.io/gender-and-society.md

 > learners, lasting 15-18 minutes, video-recorded and documented in a write-up
 > for submission.

-I delivered a short lecture to the staffers of “Ang Muog”, the student newspaper in Filipino of Gumaca National High School.
+I delivered a short lecture to the staffers and advisers of “Ang Muog”, the student newspaper in Filipino of Gumaca National High School on the 4<sup>th<sup> of October 2016.

 ## The Recording

 <iframe width="740" height="416" src="https://www.youtube.com/embed/4DUTstO3jrU" frameborder="0" allowfullscreen></iframe>

+This recording was made with a Canon EF-S 10--18mm 4.5--5.6 IS STM lens, mounted on a Canon 70D.
+It was preprocessed with Adobe Premier Pro.
+Text credits were added.
+Lighting was adjusted as well.
+Other than concatenating the two clips (the recording was automatically split into two due to the 4GB limitation of FAT32) no cuts or edits whatsoever was made on the clips.

 ## Prezi Presentation: Gender and Society